 Graves lived thereafter in retirement and spent his later years in Brussels with one of his daughters and her husband, Lieutenant-Colonel Baron Van Der Smissen.
 He died on 12 March 1836 in Paris to be buried in Père Lachaise Cemetery.

 He married an heiress, Louisa Carolina Colleton, the only daughter and heiress of Sir John Colleton, and a native of South Carolina where her family had long been leading members of the colony, and who claimed a share of the ownership of the Bahamas.
 Louisa’s father died in America in 1777 before she reached maturity and whilst she was living in England, and her home and plantation of Fair Lawn, situated between Charleston and Camden in South Carolina was seconded by the British Army but burned in subsequent actions with the Americans.
 Her loss in property, slaves, stocks and crops was estimated at £30,000 or £4.5m in today’s money.
-The couple had five children. including three surviving daughters, the youngest of whom, delightfully christened Septima Sexta, married her cousin, Lieutenant-Colonel Sir James Colleton.
-Graves’ earlier address was that of the family seat, Hembury Fort, Devon.
+The couple had two sons and eight daughters, all of wose Christian names ending in ‘a’, including three surviving daughters, the youngest of whom, delightfully christened Septima Sexta, married her cousin, Lieutenant-Colonel Sir James Colleton.
+Graves’ earlier address was that of the family seat, Hembury Fort near Buckerell, Devon, which he inherited from his uncle, Admiral Samuel Graves.

 As a young boy and the youngest of his brothers Graves was regarded as somewhat precocious, a tease and a bully.